uliska/scheme-book/scheme/README.md

 }
 {% endlilypond %}

+This feels very natural, but it can cause some confusion once one starts thinking about it.
+The point is that it is actually the *LilyPond* parser that performs this transparent conversion.

-The same is true for strings *(TODO: should it be explained what a ”string is?)* that can additionally be written with or without double quotes (NOTE: in LilyPond/Scheme strings *have* to use *double* quotes and not single quotes).
+The same is true for strings *(TODO: should it be explained what a ”string” is?)* that can additionally be written with or without double quotes (*NOTE:*
+LilyPond/Scheme strings *have* to use *double* quotes, as single quotes have a completely different meaning).
 Again, the following assignments are equivalent:

 {% lilypond %}
 \header {